Waseth/Learning-Javascript/README.md

   ---

   - I have also complete these five challenges: https://github.com/zachgoll/fullstack-roadmap-series/tree/main/code-challenges.
-  - You can check out my solutions on the various JS files I have created on this repo under variables section.
+  - You can check out my solutions on the various JS files I have created on this repo under the Variables and data types folder.